 Bonus points: McRae later managed the Royals from 1991 to 1994, posting a 286-277 (.508) record and had this epic tirade: https://www.youtube.com/watch?v=kamDqL-AGzI

-Sweeney, a five-time Royals All-Star, two-time Royals Player of the Year, Royals Hall and Royals captain from 2003-2007, enters the Royals Hall of Fame tonight.
-He was one of the most feared right-handed hitters in the American League from 1999-2005, where he compiled a .305 average with 161 home runs and 683 RBI and finished second in the batting title twice, hitting above .330 THREE times.
+Sweeney, a five-time Royals All-Star, two-time Royals Player of the Year, Royals Hall of Famer and captain from 2003-2007, was one of the most feared right-handed hitters in the American League from 1999-2005, where he compiled a .305 average with 161 home runs and 683 RBI and finished second in the batting title twice, hitting above .330 THREE times.
 He set the franchise record for RBI (144) in 2000 – the second best offensive season (.333/.407/.523, 29 HR – a career-high, also matched in 2001) in Royals history (George Brett, 1980) – where he finished second in the league.
 His .299 average is the second-best to Brett in franchise history.
 Sweeney played his first four years as a catcher and was nearly traded to the White Sox before moving to first base in 1999 after Jeff King’s sudden retirement in April.
 His career took off from there before injuries really slowed him down.
 In 1999, he posted the best fielding percentage for a first baseman in more than 20 years and posted a 25-game hitting streak – the third longest in franchise history.
 On August 13, 2000 he reached the 100 RBI mark faster than any player in Royals history.
 Sweeney’s .340 average in 2002 is the second best in franchise history, only behind Brett’s .390 in 1980.
 He is only one of five Royals to ever record a steal of home.
 Sweeney led the Royals in hitting six times and from 1999-2004, walked more times than he struck out five times and tied the other year (64 each in 2001).